 ACCEYSS Research Group

-The ACCEYSS Network and Model project, an NSF INCLUDES Design and Development Launch Pilot, at Texas State University is forming a university-community partnership between interdisciplinary researchers (ACCEYSS research team), faith leaders and other community partners to implement an innovative model that prepares underrepresented and underserved youth to pursue undergraduate science, technology, engineering, and mathematics (STEM) degrees.
+ACCEYSS is an NSF INCLUDES Collaborative Change Consortia at Texas State University that is forming a university-community partnership between interdisciplinary researchers (ACCEYSS research team), faith leaders and other community partners to implement an innovative model that prepares youth to pursue undergraduate science, technology, engineering, and mathematics (STEM) degrees in Texas and Florida.

 History

-The inaugural ACCEYSS network included Texas State University, San Marcos Consolidated Independent School District, San Marcos Youth Service Bureau, City of San Marcos-Office of the City Manager, Hays County Youth Initiative, the Calaboose African American History Museum, and several local faith-based organizations.
+The inaugural ACCEYSS network included Texas State University, San Marcos Consolidated Independent School District, San Marcos Youth Service Bureau, City of San Marcos-Office of the City Manager, Hays County Youth Initiative, The iconic Calaboose African American History Museum, and several local faith-based organizations.

-Many historic advancements have been made through the efforts and activities of faith and community leaders uniquely poised to motivate and galvanize community-based action.
-A collaboration among these academic institutions, social/cultural organizations, and faith partners to work with the families and youth of underrepresented/underserved populations will be an essential asset for generating new perspectives and ideas for improving STEM academic and career outcomes related to broadening participation in the scientific enterprise.
+Many advancements have been made through the efforts and activities of faith and community leaders uniquely poised to motivate and galvanize community-based action.
+A collaboration among these academic institutions, community organizations, and faith partners to work with the families and youth will be an essential asset for generating new perspectives and ideas for improving STEM academic and career outcomes related to broadening participation in the scientific enterprise.

 Objectives